JuliaFrederick/JuliaFrederick-projectComplete/products/readme.md

+Currently this folder contains updates to the manuscript folder, in the Project_Template.Rmd file, where I update the introduction section of the file.

 The folders inside this folder should contain all the products of your project.

 For a classical academic project, this will be a peer-reviewed manuscript.